-Once your pull request has been accepted, you will be notified in the GitHub UI and you may get an email.
+Once your pull request has been accepted, you will be notified in the GitHub user interface, and you may get an email.
 At this point, your changes have been merged into the main test repository.
 You do not need to take any further action on the test but you should delete your branch.
-This can easily be done in the GitHub UI by navigating to the pull requests and clicking the ‘Delete Branch’ button.
+This can easily be done in the GitHub user interface by navigating to the pull request and clicking the “Delete Branch” button.

 Alternatively, you can delete the branch on the command line.